-Yet barring those differences, which are important, Part II will be otherwise similar to essay exams I've given in the past.
-So I very much recommend doing my old torts exams as practice-including those from both Torts I and Torts II courses.
+past years and thus I very much recommend doing my old torts essay exams as practice-including those from both Torts I and Torts II courses.

 The kind of fact patterns I tend to write: I try to make my exams interesting and engaging.
-They almost always have pictures, and sometimes other things like diagrams, sidebars, and the like.
 In comparison to other law-school exams, you may find that my exams have more narrative, plot, character, and backstory.

 As a practicing lawyer, I found that real-life cases are heavy on drama and narrative detail.
 So I have strived to include the same in my exams.
 In my view, this gets the exam closer to the real-life practice of law.
-I also hope building exams this way makes them more engaging for their retirement years when they are used as study aids.
+I also hope building exams this way makes them more engaging for their retirement years when they are used as study aids in the Exam Archive.

 A consequence of my writing exams as I do is that the exams end up containing factual details that, while useful for holding the story together, are not fulcrums for the legal analysis.
-So, for instance, sometimes photos or graphics offer something useful to the legal analysis, but sometimes they are just decoration.
 A student once asked me, pointing to a sentence in one of my old exams, "I know that every single sentence in a law school exam is put in there for some reason, so why did you put this sentence in the exam?
 How does it change the analysis?"
 Well, my exams aren't like that.
 There will be various details that don't matter to the analysis.
 This is the way facts come to your desk in real life: Some are very significant, some are merely useful, others are irrelevant.
 I aim for my exams to be similar to real case-files in this sense.